TimoGuy/solanine_vulkan/etc/engine_upgrade.md

             > It seems to be the player object not getting deleted after doing a level reload upon stopping play mode.
             > Fix: It's the same issue as the voxel field creation index issue when there are 0 instances created.
 The index never gets set in the list of capsule/voxelfield indices after deleting all the way to zero and then rebuilding (only is noticable after the [0] gets set to something other than 0, which is what happens during a full delete).
 Well, now it's both fixed in capsules and voxelfields... so should've definitely done it for the capsules too after doing it for the voxelfields.
     - [ ] Toggle wireframe mode.
 (Hook into material system)
-        - [ ] Trigger a recook of the material system but now with the pipelines remade to have wireframe set.
+        - [ ] ~~Trigger a recook of the material system but now with the pipelines remade to have wireframe set.~~
-        - [ ] Include zprepass in wireframe render, but not shadow map!
+        - [x] Include zprepass in wireframe render, but not shadow map!
+        - [ ] Create a z-prepass wireframe material.
+        - [ ] Create a color-by instance id wireframe material.
+        - [ ] Switch between the regular materials and just using the wireframe materials in the main renderpass depending on whether wireframe is desired.
     - [x] Don't include player object in saved entity assortment of identities files.
         > Removed from `hello_hello_world`
         > @FUTURE: Player object location will be handled by the global state.
-        - [ ] Crash application if found trying to save the player object.
+        - [x] Crash application if found trying to save the player object.
     - [ ] Lay out simulation objects that are just level testing spawn points and select which one to start playing at when doing level testing
         - EDITORTestLevelSpawnPoint.h/.cpp This name would be good eh!
         - [x] Create the 3d model.